lamyj/odil/documentation/developer/python/index.rst

 .. highlight:: python

-The Python API tries to mimic the C++ API as much as possible: most classes and other constructs keep the same name and semantics.
+The Python API tries to mimic the :doc:`C++ API <../cpp/index>` as much as possible: most classes and other constructs keep the same name and semantics.
 However, when C++ and Python differ too much, new Python functions or classes are defined.

 Basic operations
 ----------------